caleb1711/hat3rick5/README.md

 ## Credits
 #### Contents
 - The Code used for the Social Media and the Sign up form was taken from the CI Love Running Project
-- The fonts used was taken from Fontawsome
+- The fonts used was taken from Fontawesome
+- The CI Love Running Project greatly inspired me in the creation of my Project

 ## Media